tw1zr99/lab/docs/talos.md

-`talos:genconfig` decrypts the SOPS file in memory and renders one machine configuration per node plus `talosconfig` under the ignored `clusterconfig/` directory. `talos:bootstrap` applies those configurations with `--insecure`, waits up to five minutes for the post-install reboot, bootstraps etcd once, writes `kubeconfig` at the repository root, and waits for cluster health.
+`talos:genconfig` decrypts the SOPS file in memory and renders one machine configuration per node plus `talosconfig` under the ignored `clusterconfig/` directory.
+The Talos phase applies those configurations with `--insecure`, waits up to five minutes for the post-install reboot, bootstraps etcd once, writes `kubeconfig` at the repository root, and waits for cluster health.
+The remaining bootstrap phases install Flux, wait for GitOps convergence, and verify the cluster.

 To inspect the generated Talos commands without executing them: